Internal Funding Administered by ORD

 Idea Grants will range between $10,000 – $ 20,000 for up to 1 year.
 The deadline for this year is 5:00 pm on Friday, March 15, 2019.

-promote research in scholarly, creative, and artistic pursuits in the fine arts and humanities.
-The program aligns with the Chancellor’s Blue Print for Next strategic framework and the Vice Chancellor for Research’s university-wide pilot funding portfolio, advancing the University’s pre-eminence as a national and world-renowned leader in foundational research, creative practice, and the translation of research into social settings.
+promotes research, scholarly, creative, and artistic pursuits in the fine arts and humanities.
+The program is part of Carolina’s strategic plan and the Vice Chancellor for Research’s university-wide pilot funding portfolio, furthering the University’s pre-eminence as a national and world-renowned leader in foundational research, creative practice, and the translation of research into social settings.

 The program is co-funded by the Office of the Vice Chancellor for Research and the Institute for the Arts and Humanities.
-Grants provide support to either individuals or teams pursuing scholarly, creative, and artistic research projects.
-Recipients are encouraged to position these awards as a stepping-stone toward extramural support.
+Grants provide support to individuals and/or teams pursuing scholarly, creative, or artistic research projects.

 ORD Publication Grants

 help pay the costs of publishing scientific, scholarly, or artistic work in any discipline in cases where publication costs are unusually high due to artwork, maps, photographs, and other special production elements.
 The funds are not intended to cover the total cost of the project, but to complement other financial support.
 Funds are awarded on a competitive basis and are not guaranteed.
 All eligible works must be complete at the time of application, e.g., accepted manuscript, mixed and edited master recording, etc.

 ORD Publication Grant applications are accepted and reviewed twice a year.
 The deadlines are: